Getting Started

 For untouched upstream artifacts that do not belong to a functional component's core, we use upstream registries like Docker Hub.

 Doing a test deployment will be fine with this setup.
 In case you want to deploy multiple times a day and fetch from the same IP address, you might run into rate limits at Docker Hub.
-In that case and in cases you prefer the use of a private image registry, you can configure such for your target environment by setting
+In that case, and in case you prefer the use of a private image registry, you can configure these in your target environment by setting

 global: imageRegistry: "my_private_registry.domain.tld"